Kubernetes Command line

 k8s-worker-node-1 Ready <none> 2h v1.9.3 <none> CentOS Linux 7 (Core) 3.10.0-693.17.1.el7.x86_64 docker://1.12.6

-Below command will provide you detail about a node.
+The below command will provide you with detail about a node.

 kubectl describe nodes <node_name>